 Réseau CREF is a coalition of around 30 local organisations based in North Kivu Province, Eastern Democratic Republic of Congo.
 Coordinated by Alphonse Muhindo Valivambene, its overarching aim is to improve forest governance and ensure that the dignity and stability of indigenous peoples is enhanced.
 Synchronicity Earth provides core support to Réseau CREF (Le Réseau pour la Conservation et la Réhabilitation des Ecosystèmes Forestiers / Network for the Conservation and Restoration of Forest Ecosystems).

-The Shark Trust works to advance the worldwide conservation of sharks through science, education, influence and action.
-Synchronicity Earth funds Shark Trust for its No Limits Campaign in European zoos and aquariums to promote science-based catch limits for the Shortfin Mako, Blue Shark, Tope, smoothhounds and catsharks
+The Shark Trust is the leading UK-based charity that works globally to safeguard the future of sharks through positive change.
+Synchronicity Earth funds Shark Trust for its No Limits? campaign to end uncontrolled shark fishing in the Atlantic.
+The target is to achieve science-based catch limits for the Shortfin Mako, Blue Shark, Tope, smoothhounds and catsharks.

 Sustainable Development Initiative